Friday, 18 October 2024

 We joined the crowd and waited to see what would happen but.the pipit remained hidden for quite some time before flying up out of the irises onto the wall and perched there for a couple of minutes giving spectacular views.

 I have seen three including this one, in Britain and went to see my first one, not in Scotland but in Pembrokeshire in 2007.
-In appearance they are boldy streaked on their upperparts this impression accentuated by prominent white stripes along the sides of the mantle.The wings have two prominent wing bars and the white underparts are heavily streaked with black on the breast and flanks.
+In appearance they are boldy streaked on their upperparts, this impression accentuated by prominent white stripes along the sides of the mantle.The wings have two prominent wing bars and the white underparts are heavily streaked with black on the breast and flanks.

 Having revealed itself to one and all it flew down into the irises and was gone from view.

-Both of us then stood around until it showed itself again on the wall and was as before just as obliging and. this behaviour formed a pattern throughout the day.The pipit disappearing for some time then re-appearing for a brief time on the wall as if to check all was well.
+Both of us then stood around until it showed itself again on the wall and was, as before, just as obliging and this behaviour formed a pattern throughout the day.The pipit disappearing for some time then re-appearing for a brief time on the wall as if to check all was well.

 We were both pleased with our photos and as the bird was so showy many were satisfied with the views they had got and departed and as the numbers of birders decreased the pipit became more showy still.